By Lucy Vine

 A fresh and funny coming of age tale with a single-girl heroine that readers of Caitlin Moran and Lena Dunham will love.

-It's Valentine's Day and Ellie Knight finds herself eating Nutella in the bar stockroom after a no-show date.
+It's Valentine's Day and Ellie finds herself eating Nutella in the bar stockroom after a no-show date.

 But single doesn't have to be the loneliest number, does it?